syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Data-Binding.md

 ### LiveDataUpdateMode

 SfDataGrid provides support to update the view during data manipulation operations and property changes using LiveDataUpdateMode(https://help.syncfusion.com/cr/cref_files/xamarin-ios/linq/Syncfusion.Linq.iOS~Syncfusion.Data.LiveDataUpdateMode.html).
-It also allows you to customize when to update the view based on `SfDataGrid.View.LiveDataUpdateMode` property.
+It allows you to customize when to update the view based on the `SfDataGrid.View.LiveDataUpdateMode` property.

 <table>
 <tr>